-The employee shall contact the appointing authority, the office of human resources or accounting division at the appointing agency to initiate any moving expense reimbursement arrangements.
+3. The employee shall contact the appointing authority, the office of human resources or accounting division at the appointing agency to initiate any moving expense reimbursement arrangements.
 The agency director or designated representative shall give written authorization (an Employee Moving Service Agreement, Appendix D) to an employee or prospective employee prior to initiating any moving arrangements or incurring any moving expenses.

-Processing a Request
+B. Processing a Request

 To process a moving expense reimbursement, the employee shall comply with the following guidelines.